 - Exploring the surrounding area in which they will live for the next one to six years

 - College Counseling: Students will be carefully guided through the college selection process.
 They will have the opportunity to hear from Admissions Counselors from varied colleges and to easily visit some of the finest colleges in the United States that are located nearby.
+International Students will also have additional support to address their specific needs as non-immigrant students applying to American colleges as needed.
 Students have access to Naviance, an online program that helps streamline the college selection process and helps students identify what may be the best college program matches for them.
 To explore Naviance, click here.

 A Strong Co-curricular Program